aafernands/note-taker/README.md

 Steps taken to complete this assigment:

 - Frontend:
-  - Previously created including all HTML sctructure and styling using bootstrap;
+  - Previously a HTML sctructure and CSS stylesheet was created;
 - Backend:
   - Created HTML routes;
   - A `data.json` file was created to store and retrieve notes using `fs` module;
-  - Created API routes (GET, POST abd DELETE);
+  - Created API routes (GET, POST and DELETE);
-  - When a new note is created a ID is generated using unix timestamp `Date.now()` making each note ID unique;
+  - When a new note is created an ID is generated using unix timestamp `Date.now()` making each note ID unique;
 - All links/buttons on this website works properly;
 - Some of the resources used on this project was: